Church of Christ (Revere, Massachusetts): Description and history

 The former Church of Christ building is located east of downtown Revere, on a roughly triangular parcel of land bounded by Beach and Eustis Streets, and Cary Avenue.
 It is 3 1/2 stories in height, with two full stories below the gabled roof, and 1-1/2 within the roof gables.
 The gable ends overhang the sides, with curved shingled brackets for support.
 The central portion of the roof has been partially raised by long shed dormers.
 The main sections of the long sides have three round-arch windows on the third level, set above smaller sash windows on the second, with a less regular arrangement of doors and windows on the ground floor.

 The building achieved its present appearance c.
 1888, when it was enlarged and given its Stick and Shingle styling.
 Its significance lies in its origins, which are as a colonial meetinghouse erected in 1710, whose oaken timber frame, still part of this building, is one of the oldest such surviving structures.
-The meetinghouse, which measured 43' by 35', was a two-story structure, to which a bell tower with steeple were added later in the 18th century.
+The meetinghouse, which measured 43' by 35', was a two-story structure, to which a bell tower with a steeple was added later in the 18th century.
 The spire was removed in 1823 and replaced with a domed cupola.
-In 1856 the building was rotate ninety degrees, and given Italianate styling.
+In 1856 the building was rotated ninety degrees, and given Italianate styling.
 The 1888 alterations added the third floor and increased its size.
 It was purchased by a Masonic lodge society in 1919, at which time the tower was removed.
 It was in active use by Masonic organizations until 1982.